jszwedko/gsp-go-debugging/slides.md

 - `` Execute last command again

 - Go extensions (http://golang.org/src/pkg/runtime/runtime-gdb.py)
-  - `info goroutines` Print goroutines
+  - `info goroutines` Print goroutines (this a
   - `goroutine <n> <cmd>` Execute `cmd` in the context of goroutine `n`
   - Adds pretty printing of some non-standard types
   - `$len()` Gets len
   - `$dtype()` Get underlying type of interface value

+- http://www.goinggo.net/2013/06/installing-go-gocode-gdb-and-liteide.html has a walkthrough for GDB and LiteIDE on OSX
 ---

 # Interactive debugging